FS-KAVIN/Interview-Summary/README.md

 - Explain oops concepts in python
 - Explain Exception Handling in python
 - Create a program to check if the given string is palindrome using class
-- Create a python program with Student class with data members such as name, age and DOB
+- Create a python program with class Students which consists of data members such as name, age and DOB and print the same from main

 ## Round - 2